compulim/react-augmentation/README.md

 Use `props.children` to pass items.
 As a bonus, you can also pass rich and live content.

-You may need the anti-pattern because you want to have temporal or permanent control on the lifetime of the items, e.g. for fade out animation.
+You may prefer the anti-pattern version of `<List>` because you want to have temporal or permanent control on the lifetime of the items, e.g. for fade out animation.
 If you allow the user to remove item as needed, it will either break animation, or make the component very complicated to use.

 ### Deterministic and traceability

 Consider you want to show a modal on topmost layer (last child of `<body>`).
 You may end up either using a global store or build a function, that would be `this.props.dispatch(ModalActions.show())` or `MessageBox.show()` respectively.

 Then later on, when you want to put rich and live content in the dialog box, you will need to update the global store or call `MessageBox.show()` continuously.
-What's worse, if you need to put an `<input>` in the modal, it will become very difficult.
+What's worse, if you need to put an `<input>` in the modal and receive its event rightaway, it will become difficult and complicated.

 Updating the modal manually and continuously is a plausible workaround, but you will be trading deterministic and traceability.
-Debugging would become difficult.
-Saving the current browser state become a complicated business because the modal is non-deterministic.
+Debugging would become difficult because lots of function calls.
+And saving the current browser state become a complicated business because the modal is not declarative and non-deterministic.

-The better way is to create the modal close to where it is needed.
+The better way is to use `render()` to create the modal, probably close to where it is needed.
 But keeping the modal in the topmost layer means you need to manipulate DOM manually, which is a big no-no for React.

 # Operators